Ujjwalsharma2210/flutter_map_math/README.md

 - Clustering: Applications may need to group nearby points on a map into clusters, which can be useful for reducing visual clutter or for identifying areas of high activity.<br>

-- Proximity detection: Applications may need to detect when a user or object is within a certain distance of a point or area on a map, which can be useful for triggering location-based actions or notifications.<br>
+- Proximity detection: Applications may need to detect when a user or object is within a certain distance of a point or area on a map, which can be useful for triggering location-based actions or notifications.
+DONE<br>

 - Mapfencing: Applications may need to create a virtual boundary around a point or area on a map, and detect when a user or object enters or leaves that boundary.
 This can be useful for triggering location-based actions or notifications.<br>